malakdahroug/Mech_Teaching_Mate/README.md

 and splits it using commas.
 - Added PROOF OF CONCEPT generateCode function that takes an array of operations and generates the mockup of the future code.
 It is capable of validating a serial sequence of cylinder actions (retractions and extensions).

+## Changelog communication stack
+### Version 2.0.3
+- Bug fixes
+- Added checks to prevent sequences starting with extended actuators from executing

+### Version 2.0.2
+- Implemented set of routes to interact with the PLC from the frontend including:
+    - Get list of available PLCs
+    - Stop sequence execution
+    - Start sequence execution

+### Version 2.0.1
+- Implemented set of checks to ensure that PLC that executes a sequence cannot be connected to
+- Implemented stopping mechanism for a PLC that is currently executing a sequence

+### Version 2.0.0
+- Added an option to connect to various PLCs

+---

+### Version 1.0.5
+- Bug fixes for combined sequences

+### Version 1.0.4
+- Implemented repetitive sequence support

+### Version 1.0.3
+- Implemented concurrent sequence support

+### Version 1.0.2
+- Implemented timed sequence support

+### Version 1.0.1
+- Implemented logics to execute simple sequences (without counters, timers and concurrent executions)

+### Version 1.0.0
+- Investigated connectivity options for communication stack
+- Implemented simple proof of concept connector to connect to OPC UA server of the PLC